almokinsgov/Region-Weather-Alert-System/README.md

-# Region Weather Alert System
+# Region Weather Alert System - Pre - ALPHA 0.1.3

 A lightweight, configurable frontend alert display module that fetches and displays CAP-formatted MetService weather alerts for a specific geographic region (e.g. Far North District).
 This system integrates with GeoJSON boundaries, optional proxy usage, and a floating HTML alert interface for local government or public-facing websites.